Can I Drink Chlorophyll While Pregnant?

 You also want to steer clear of vitamin B6 supplements as they can cause neurological problems in high doses.
 It is best to get these nutrients from foods instead of supplements while pregnant.
 Other Supplements:

-There are a few other types of supplements that you should avoid while pregnant including caffeine, alcohol and nicotine containing products such as cigarettes.
-Consuming large amounts of caffeine has been linked with an increased risk of miscarriage so it is best to limit your intake or eliminate it altogether if possible.
+There are a few other types of supplements that you should avoid while pregnant including caffeine, alcohol and nicotine-containing products such as cigarettes.
+Consuming large amounts of caffeine has been linked with an increased risk of miscarriage so it is best to limit your intake or eliminate it if possible.
 Alcohol consumption during pregnancy can lead to Fetal Alcohol Syndrome which causes birth defects and developmental problems for the baby.

 Smoking cigarettes during pregnancy increases the risk of premature birth, low birth weight and various other health problems for both mother and child so it is best avoided altogether.